 - •

-Ferries traveling from Athens to Tinos may stop at other destinations along the way, for example: Rafina - Paros - Naxos - Mykonos - Tinos.
+Ferries traveling from Athens (All Ports) to Tinos may stop at other destinations along the way, for example: Rafina - Paros - Naxos - Mykonos - Tinos.

-The Athens to Tinos route is served by Blue Star Ferries, Seajets, Fast Ferries, Golden Star Ferries, hoper.
-The ferry companies running this route next week, grouped by departure port and sorted by lowest ticket price.
+The Athens (All Ports) to Tinos route is served by Blue Star Ferries, Seajets, Fast Ferries, Golden Star Ferries, hoper.
+The ferry companies running this route next week, grouped by departure port and sorted by average ticket price.

-Ferry times from Athens to Tinos depend on the operator, season, and departure port.
+Ferry times from Athens (All Ports) to Tinos depend on the operator and season.
 Key info to help you plan:

-Can I travel by ferry from Athens to Tinos?
+Can I travel by ferry from Athens (All Ports) to Tinos?

-Yes, ferries connect Athens and Tinos, with Blue Star Ferries, Seajets, Fast Ferries, Golden Star Ferries, hoper companies operating the route.
-The ferry trip lasts 3h 29min on average.
+Yes, ferries connect Athens (All Ports) and Tinos, with Blue Star Ferries, Seajets, Fast Ferries, Golden Star Ferries, hoper companies operating the route.
+The ferry trip lasts 3h 23min on average.
 Ferries depart from the Piraeus - Rafina - Koropi - Eleftherios Venizelos ports and are available daily.

-How long does the ferry take from Athens to Tinos?
+How long does the ferry take from Athens (All Ports) to Tinos?

-The ferry ride from Athens to Tinos typically takes 3h 29min, with the fastest ferry getting there in just 41min from Koropi port.
-For the remaining ports, the average travel time is: 3h 59min from Piraeus - 2h 58min from Rafina - from Eleftherios Venizelos.
+The ferry ride from Athens (All Ports) to Tinos typically takes 3h 23min, with the fastest ferry getting there in just 41min from Koropi port.
+For the remaining ports, the average travel time is: 3h 51m from Piraeus - 2h 55m from Rafina - from Eleftherios Venizelos.
 Travel times vary based on the departure port, ferry operator, weather conditions on the day, and whether you go for a high-speed or conventional ferry.
 You may find that on some routes, only one ferry company is available.

-The distance between Athens and Tinos is about 121.31km or 65.46nm.
+The distance between Athens (All Ports) and Tinos is about 121.31km or 65.46nm.
 The longest ferry ride takes 5h 5min and departs from Piraeus.

-ROBINSON R66, operated by hoper, is the fastest ferry from Athens to Tinos.
+ROBINSON R44, operated by hoper, is the fastest ferry from Athens (All Ports) to Tinos.
 It departs from Koropi and takes 41min.

-Is it possible to take a day trip from Athens to Tinos?
+Is it possible to take a day trip from Athens (All Ports) to Tinos?

-Yes, a day trip from Athens to Tinos is possible.
-The fastest ferry trip takes just 41min and departs from the Koropi port, which will give you enough time to explore and get back the same day.
+Yes, a day trip from Athens (All Ports) to Tinos is possible.
+The fastest ferry trip takes just 41min and departs from Koropi, which will give you enough time to explore and get back the same day.
 Use our ferry search and booking system to book tickets for both directions and plan your schedule.
-Check the first and last ferry from Tinos to Athens for detailed roundtrip schedules.
+Check the first and last ferry from Tinos to Athens (All Ports) for detailed roundtrip schedules.

-Do overnight ferries run from Athens to Tinos?
+Do overnight ferries run from Athens (All Ports) to Tinos?

 This summary for the Athens (All Ports) to Tinos route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry operators, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.